SharkableIO/Sharkable/README.md

     }
 }

-//will now generate a http post method with the url
+//will now generate a http get method with the url
 // api/test/show
 ```